Gladstonian liberalism: Gladstonian era

 There was a final weak Gladstone ministry in 1892, but it also was dependent on Irish support and failed to get Irish Home Rule through the House of Lords.
 Gladstone finally retired in 1894, ostensibly because of his opposition to what he saw as excessive spending on the Royal Navy but in reality because his Cabinet refused to support his wish to curb the powers of the House of Lords.
-Following the Conservatives' creation of elected county councils in 1888, district and parish councils were created by the Liberals in 1894.
+Following the Conservatives' creation of elected county councils in 1888, district and parish councils were created by the Liberal government's Local Government Act 1894.
 Gladstone's successor, the Earl of Rosebery, led the party to another heavy defeat in the 1895 general election.